hasura/graphql-engine/rfcs/hspec-test-suite.md

 - The test suite launches ephemeral graphql-engine servers by itself and doesn't require any existing service to be running.
 - A local iteration on a single test case (edit the test then run to failure) is not slower for a comparable pytest on typical developer hardware.
 (The class of tests to compare here would execute a single GraphQL query against a single backend.)
 - Test execution for a given feature set is not slower for a comparable subset of pytests, on similar hardware to the current pytest CI setup.
+- Test framework allows access to intermediate app state for more fine-grained integration tests *as well as* end-to-end (request/response) tests.

 Acceptance criteria
 -------------------